- GPS Tracking for Field Service

 GPS gives you raw location data.
 You see coordinates, movement paths, and real-time tracking on a map.

 Geofencing, however, gives you events instead of coordinates.
-It logs things like entry time, exit time, and how long a device stayed inside a zone.
+It effectively logs things like entry time, exit time, and how long a device stayed inside a zone.
+From a workflow perspective, that difference matters a lot.
+Not to mention, for any tool claiming to be a GPS time clock, it must have geofencing.

 When I need complete movement visibility, GPS is the better option.
 It works well for delivery tracking, route optimization, and asset monitoring.